-In 2018, EIFL entered into a partnership with the Library and Information Association of Zambia (LIAZ) for a national initiative that will build digital technology and professional skills of public library staff to enable them to initiate new public library services that use technology to meet community needs.
+In 2018, EIFL entered into a partnership with the Library and Information Association of Zambia (LIAZ) for a national initiative to build digital technology and professional skills of public library staff to enable them to initiate new public library services that use technology to meet community needs.
 It also builds librarians’ training capacity so that they can teach community members to use computers and the internet.

 WHAT THE TRAINING COVERS